-This release of ProPack 2.3 includes FLEXIm 9.0.
-In certain situations, you may need replacement FLEXIm licenses for SGI applications.
+The license manager was upgraded in the ProPack v2.3 release to FLEXlm 9.0.
+If you are upgrading your system to the ProPack v2.4 release from ProPack v2.2.1 or an earlier release, you may need replacement FLEXlm licenses for SGI applications in certain situations.
 While the details of this upgrade should be mostly transparent, there is one change that is very visible.

-Upgraded applications running on ProPack 2.3 use a different license identifier on SGI Altix series systems than applications running on prior ProPack 2.2.1 or 2.2a releases.
+Upgraded applications running on ProPack 2.4 (and the prior release ProPack 2.3) use a different license identifier on SGI Altix series systems than applications running on prior ProPack 2.2.1 or 2.2a releases.